 Pursuant to the amendment to the Criminal Code of United States of America of August 28, 2012, this law infringement (if it is not repeated - first time) may be considered as conditional in case you pay the fine to the State.

 Fines may be paid within 72 hours after the infringement.
 As soon as 72 hours elapse, the possibility to pay the fine expires, and a criminal case is initiated against you automatically within the next 72 hours!

 To unblock the computer, you must pay the fine through MoneyPak of $200.

 Remember that this is a computer infection and that your computer has not actually been locked by the FBI or the Department of Justice.
 Therefore, ignore this screen and do not pay the ransom.
 Instead use the free removal guide below to remove the Urausy ransomware from your computer.

 Automated Removal Instructions for Urausy Trojan using the Emsisoft Emergency Kit:

 - For the first part of this removal guide you will need to use a different

 computer than the infected one as you will not be able to access your screen or the Internet from the infected computer.

 - On a clean computer, start Internet Explorer or other web browser, and download and save the Emsisoft Emergency Kit to your desktop from the link below:

+Once you are at the above page, please click on the Download Now button.
 Please note that this is a large downloaded, so please be patient while it downloads.